Over the years, it has become trendy to ditch products which contain gluten as a tactic in order to lose weight.

 - Wheat contains phytic acid, a substance that we can tolerate in small amounts, but when frequently ingested in large amounts can lead to poor absorption of minerals such as zinc and iron.

 - Wheat is addictive due to the gluten-derived polypeptides which can cross the blood-brain barrier and bind opiate receptor sites.
-This causes a mild euphoric state after eating a product made with wheat.
+This causes a mildly euphoric state after eating a product made with wheat.

 What about gluten?